Ikigai and what it means

 Our ethos as a trauma-informed organisation recognises that at some point in our lives, we all experience trauma and that we all benefit from the same kindness and support, that we offer children in our care.

 We provide support that considers health and wellbeing and works to ensure that we take steps to care for ourselves.
-2020 has been a pivotal year where we have responded to the challenges and learned so much about what we need for our own happiness and contentment.
-2021 brings renewed hope with a vaccine to protect us and medical knowledge about how to successfully treat people with Covid-19.
+2021 has been a pivotal year where we have responded to the challenges and learned so much about what we need for our own happiness and contentment.
+It has brought renewed hope with a vaccine to protect us and medical knowledge about how to successfully treat people with Covid-19.
+It has left people living in uncertainty too and with tough decisions to make about their lives.